yurrriq/iris-floss/README.md

 sudo apt-get install gcc make libxrandr-dev
 ```

-This will install gcc, xrandr and X11.
+This will install gcc, make and xrandr.
 Then

 ```
 make